MicrosoftDocs/SupportArticles-docs/support/windows-server/user-profiles-and-logon/manage-profile-service-slow-link-detection.md

 ## More information

-The following sections describe how the slow link detection algorithm works, and recommends a starting point and factors to consider in your own testing and tuning.
+The following sections describe how the slow link detection algorithm works, and recommend a starting point and factors to consider in your own testing and tuning.

 ### How Windows detects slow links